jagregory/abrash-zen-of-asm/src/chapter-07.md

 pop   ax
 ```

 What does all this mean to you?
-Simply this: use a free register for temporary storage if speed is of the essence, and `push` and `pop` if code size is your primary concern, if speed is not an issue, or if no registers happen to be free.
+Simply this: use a free register for temporary storage if speed is of the essence, and `push`{.nasm} and `pop`{.nasm} if code size is your primary concern, if speed is not an issue, or if no registers happen to be free.
 In any case, it's faster and far more compact to store register values temporarily by pushing and popping them than it is to store them to memory with *mod-reg-rm* instructions.
-So use `push` and `pop`... but remember that they come with substantial performance overhead relative to register-only instructions.
+So use `push`{.nasm} and `pop`{.nasm}... but remember that they come with substantial performance overhead relative to register-only instructions.

 ### An Example of Avoiding `push` and `pop`

-Let's quickly look at an example of improving performance by using register-only instructions rather than `push` and `pop`.
+Let's quickly look at an example of improving performance by using register-only instructions rather than `push`{.nasm} and `pop`{.nasm}.
 When copying images into display memory, it's common to use code like:

 ```nasm
 ;